-The primary goal in implementing the policies of this Plan is to ensure resiliency and the ability to adapt to changing economic and environmental conditions and increasing social diversity.
-The effectiveness of this Plan is contingent upon the following principles as set out in this Chapter:
+The primary goal in implementing the policies of the Plan is to ensure resiliency and the ability to adapt to changing economic and environmental conditions and increasing social diversity.
+The effectiveness of the Plan is contingent upon the following principles as set out in this Chapter:

-- > applying innovative approaches and integrated solutions to planning processes; - regular monitoring of policies; - co-ordinating with the public, governments, agencies, and the development industry to ensure proactive; implementation, consensus-building, accountability and transparency; and - > co-ordinating human services delivery and infrastructure investment with population and employment growth.

-Goal: To apply the policies of this Plan fairly and equitably and bring diverse perspectives into the planning process.
+- Applying innovative approaches and integrated solutions to planning processes; - Regular monitoring of policies; - Coordinating with the public, governments, agencies, and the development industry to ensure proactive; implementation, consensus-building, accountability and transparency; and - > Coordinating human services delivery and infrastructure investment with population and employment growth. - Goal: To apply the policies of the Plan fairly and equitably and bring diverse perspectives into the planning process.